 He is the author of many books on East Asian history, including biographies of Marco Polo, Admiral Togo, Khubilai Khan and A Brief History of the Samurai.
 His books are available in over a dozen languages, including Chinese editions of his biographies of the First Emperor and Empress Wu.
 He is the co-author of The Dorama Encyclopedia: A Guide to Japanese Television Drama Since 1953 and The Anime Encyclopedia: A Century of Japanese Animation (both for Stone Bridge Press).
-His book Anime: A History (British Film Institute), was based on his doctoral thesis and received a 2014 CHOICE Award as one of the year’s outstanding academic titles.
+His book Anime: A History (British Film Institute) received a 2014 CHOICE Award as one of the year’s outstanding academic titles.

 As a script writer, his work includes the online hybrid sf series Halcyon Sun and audio dramas for the Big Finish company, including the Doctor Who radio plays Immortal Beloved and Brave New Town.
 He has also written spin-off novels for Strontium Dog and Spartacus: Blood & Sand.
 He has been a consultant and talking head on numerous TV programmes, including New Secrets of the Terracotta Warriors (Channel 4), Koxinga: A Hero’s Legacy (National Geographic) and Ancient Black Ops: The 47 Ronin (UK Yesterday).
 His biography of Empress Wu has twice been optioned for television.